Soushi888/hc-test/README.md

 # hREA Get-Started Guide: Svelte Integration

-Official reference implementation for integrating [hREA (Holochain Resource-Event-Agent)](https://github.com/h-REA/hREA) into Svelte scaffolded Holochain applications.
+Official reference implementation for integrating [hREA (Holochain Resource-Event-Agent) v0.3.1](https://github.com/h-REA/hREA) into **scaffolded** Svelte Holochain applications.
 This project serves as the foundation for hREA's official get-started documentation and establishes the integration pattern for other frameworks.

+> **📌 Version**: This guide is specifically designed for **hREA v0.3.1**

 ## Overview

-This project demonstrates the clean, minimal approach to integrating hREA with Holochain applications.
+This project demonstrates the clean, minimal approach to integrating hREA with **scaffolded Holochain applications** created using the [official Holochain scaffolding tool](https://developer.holochain.org/get-started/3-forum-app-tutorial/).
 It provides a step-by-step example that will be used in the official hREA documentation and serves as the template for creating similar guides for Lit, non-scaffolded applications, and other frameworks.

+**📋 Prerequisites**: This guide assumes you have already created a Holochain application using the official scaffolding tool with Svelte as the UI framework.
+If you haven't done this yet, follow the [Holochain Development Environment setup](https://developer.holochain.org/get-started/#2-installing-holochain-development-environment) and create a scaffolded app first.

 ### Key Features